How to Plan a Healthy and Financially Secure Retirement

 2. Build Steady Savings and Smart Investments

 The Social Security Administration says that, all in all, Social Security covers just 40% of what the average worker makes.
-That’s why it’s so important to have other sources of payments during your retirement.
+That’s why it’s so important to have other sources of income during your retirement.
 If at all possible, consistently pay money into a 401(k) or IRA; both have financial benefits that can make your money increase more rapidly.

 It’s also best to use a mix of investment types, such as stocks, bonds, and index funds.
 With this method, your money has a good chance of increasing and is more secure against sudden, large changes in the market.